Major reasons to serve this airport

 - Become more agile in business dealings, thereby accelerating the organisation’s ability to respond to changes, seize revenue cost and growth opportunities.

-- Jersey Airport handled over 1.4 million commercial passengers in 2015, its highest number since 2008.
-While the majority of travel focuses on the British Isles, attracting business and leisure travellers as well as a strong VFR market, recent years has also seen a significant increase in traffic from Switzerland and Germany, as well as France and the Netherlands thanks to year-round links.
-While the majority of leisure travellers will use London airports as a hub for onward connection, there is increasing interest from passengers in considering other central European airports as alternative hubs.
+- Jersey Airport handled over 1.47 million commercial passengers in 2015, its highest number since 2008.
+While the majority of travel focuses on the British Isles, attracting business and leisure travellers as well as a strong VFR market, recent years has also seen a significant increase in traffic from Switzerland and Germany, as well as France and the Netherlands.

 - Recent years has seen an increase in the number of low-cost routes introduced by carriers such as easyJet, Air Berlin and Jet2.
 With the exception of London Heathrow, Jersey is served by all other London airports.

 - In summer 2015 Jersey is likely to be served from up to 45 scheduled destinations across the British Isles and mainland Europe as well as numerous charter services to sunshine destinations.
 These scheduled airlines include: